khushvisram-netizen/smart-plant-watering-system/README.md

-# Autonomous Soil Telemetry & Irrigation System
+# Automatic Plant Watering System

 An embedded IoT prototype designed to monitor soil moisture levels in real-time and deliver automated, targeted irrigation using an Arduino microcontroller, capacitive sensors, and relay-actuated pumping hardware.